See the new State of Employee Engagement research report

 The final element to effective communication is the receiver.
 Receivers decode messages using context and observation to interpret information and create their own thoughts.
 Receivers provide feedback when they receive information, to confirm both receipt and understanding.

 Sifting through data and information can be one of the most difficult aspects of being a receiver.
-Workplace communication studies by SaneBox have shown that 62% of the emails received by employees are not important.
-When software company Adobe surveyed over 1,000 Americans working in offices, they found that workers on average spent more than five hours a day checking and answering emails.
+When Adobe surveyed over 1,000 Americans working in offices, they found that workers spend an average of more than five hours a day checking and answering emails.
+Luckily, there are numerous technology solutions that offer stronger communication platforms than email-based communications.

 Virtual communication tools and applications bring a workforce together by facilitating the number of connections.
 Every workplace is different, but across a business functional area or an organization, everyone should be able to connect with each other.

 Communication between two or more people happens across a channel.
-The Communications Management section of the Project Management Book of Knowledge, written by the Project Management Institute, defines communication management as, “the key to project control, communications management provides the vital project integrity required to provide an information lifeline among all members of the project team”.
+The Communications Management section of the Project Management Book of Knowledge, written by the Project Management Institute, defines communication management as “the key to project control, communications management provides the vital project integrity required to provide an information lifeline among all members of the project team.”

 Over the last 20 years, time spent on workplace collaboration and communication has increased by 50% or more.
 The increase in the quantity of communication must be paired with quality communication in order to be effective.
-This key tradeoff between information quantity and quality is critical to developing a communication platform in which employees are better off from the information and messaging that they receive from their employer.
+This key tradeoff between information quantity and quality is critical to developing a communication platform in which employees are better off from the information and messaging they receive from their employer.

 Hyper-personalized comms for every employee